tdda/tdda/doc/source/cli.md

 `--mono`
   Show monochrome output with different values in bold and shared values dimmed.

 `--bw`
   Show black and white output with different values in bold and shared values in the terminal's default style.

-`--colours`, `-c`, `--colours` *COLOURS*
+`--colours` *COLOURS*, `-c` *COLOURS*
-  Use colours specified e.g. -c red-blue
+  Use colours specified e.g. `-c red-blue`

 `--dps` *N*
   Number of decimal places to show for floating-point values.
-  Also sets precision if not specified separately
+  Also sets precision if not specified separately.

 `--precision` *N*
   Precision for floating point comparisons.
 Two floats `a` and `b` will be